What Does Martin Lewis REALLY Think About Equity Release?

 Key Takeaways

-• Lewis recommends considering overpayment on existing mortgages or loans as a potential alternative to equity release.
+• Lewis recommends considering overpayments on existing mortgages or loans as a potential alternative to equity release.

-• Martin points to lifetime mortgages and home reversion plans, advising thorough research and comparison of these options against personal financial goals.
+• He points to lifetime mortgages and home reversion plans, advising thorough research and comparison of these options against personal financial goals.

 In This Article, You Will Discover:

-He is an award-winning financial journalist, broadcaster, and newspaper columnist, and he’s also the founder of the well-known website, MoneySavingExpert.
-MoneySavingExpert.com provides advice and tips on personal finance matters.
+Martin Lewis is an award-winning financial journalist, broadcaster, and newspaper columnist; he’s also the founder of the well-known website, MoneySavingExpert, a well-known website that offers advice and tips on personal finance matters.

 In 2019, The Guardian reported that MoneySupermarket.com was included in the top 100 sites in the UK and, at the time, had over 16mln visitors every month.4